 To do this, write down a list of all the steps you have taken to resolve an issue or achieve a goal.
 You will see that even when you think you have tried everything, there is always another solution.
 Do not limit yourself to only one idea/answer.

-Apart from Cognitive Restructuring: Changing Your Thoughts on a Daily Basis
+More Ways to Change Your Thoughts on a Daily Basis

 Subsequently, thoughts create emotions and emotions lead to actions.
 So choose your thoughts carefully as they will determine the quality of your life, relationships, success, etc.

 And since your results depend on your thoughts, you are primarily responsible for what you get in life.
 The phrase “I am responsible for my results“ should be your motto, so you can start realizing that you hold the power of change.

 - If you want big results, think big!

 - If you want prosperity, think of prosperity!